 ❌ The pods are not recyclable in all communities

-With a blend of high-quality Arabica and Robusta beans, these espresso pods provide a strong and highly caffeinated espresso experience.
+With a blend of high-quality Arabica and Robusta beans, these espresso pods provide a strong and highly caffeinated drink.

 It can be enjoyed as black, with milk, or with your favorite flavored syrups.
 This makes it a great choice if you like to experiment with different espresso drinks.